holokit/holokit-unity-sdk/README.md

 private void OnHandGestureChanged(HandGesture handGesture) {
-    // Do whatever you want
+    // Execute desired action
 }
 ```

-The hand gesture recognition feature is only available on iOS 14.0 or higher devices.
+Please note, the hand gesture recognition feature is only available on iOS 14.0 or higher devices.

 ## Community and Feedback

-If you have any problem, question, suggestion, or find a bug, please join our [Discord](https://discord.gg/dkah5sWR) or submit an issue.
-We will continue to update this SDK and your feedbacks are appreciated.
+If you encounter any issues, have queries, suggestions, or discover any bugs, we welcome you to join our [Discord](https://discord.gg/dkah5sWR) community or submit an issue.
+Your feedback is invaluable as we continually strive to update and improve the HoloKit Unity SDK.